We accept Medicaid & most insurances. View list

 Research has suggested that the ECS may be involved in the pathophysiology of autism spectrum disorders (ASDs).
 Specifically, studies have found alterations in the expression of cannabinoid receptors, as well as changes in circulating endocannabinoid levels, in individuals with ASDs.

 One theory is that abnormalities in the ECS could contribute to the symptoms of ASDs.
-For example, disruptions in the ECS could lead to imbalances in neurotransmitters like dopamine and serotonin, which are known to play a role in social behavior and communication.
+For example, disruptions in the ECS can lead to imbalances in neurotransmitters such as dopamine and serotonin, which are known to play a crucial role in social behavior and communication.

-While more research is needed to fully understand the relationship between the ECS and ASDs, these findings suggest that targeting this system with medical marijuana or other cannabinoids could have therapeutic potential for individuals with ASDs.
+While more research is needed to understand the relationship between the ECS and ASDs fully, these findings suggest that targeting this system with medical marijuana or other cannabinoids could have therapeutic potential for individuals with ASDs.
 However, it is important to note that much more research is needed before any definitive conclusions can be drawn.

 Forms of Medical Marijuana for Treating Autism